nateKlaux/Naviga.Docs/Solicitor Concierge/SolCon_Structure.md

 **Reference Tables**: This is read-only reference section that allows you to quickly view product data about product codes, household levels, sales platforms, service types, and billing plans.

-**Admin**: Add users and manage their registration to the SolCon application here.
+**Admin**: Add users and manage their access and permissions of the SolCon application here.

 ### Sync Features